 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are a hassle that could disrupt your everyday life.
-They could cause the destruction of your home’s plumbing, unpleasant smells and even health hazards.
-If not dealt with promptly blocked drains can lead to serious issues in your plumbing system, leading to costly fixes or replacings.
+Blocked drains can be a nuisance that can disrupt your daily life.
+They could cause smelly water damage, bad odours, and even health risks.
+If they’re not treated promptly, blocked drains can cause serious issues in the plumbing system, which can lead to expensive fixes or replacings.

 Key Takeaways

-- Blockages to drains can cause disruption to your routine and result in problems with water, bad smells, and even health issues.
+- Blockages to drains can cause disruption to your day-to-day routine and lead to problems with water, bad smells, and even health risks.

-- Fat, oil and grease accumulation can build up on the pipes’ walls, causing blockages; avoid pouring grease down the drain.
-Alternatively, make use of hot water and soap when washing dishes.
+- Oil, grease and fat build-up can clog the pipes’ walls causing obstructions; try not to pour grease down drains or use hot water and soap when washing dishes.

-- Tree roots naturally extend themselves into the ground searching for nutrients that could cause severe damages and blockages to pipes leading to flooding; regularly maintain trees near drainage systems by trimming them.
+- Tree roots naturally extend themselves in the ground to find nutrients that could cause severe damage and completely block pipes leading to flooding; regularly keep trees in the vicinity of drainage systems by pruning them.

-- Disposing of non-biodegradable materials like wet wipes, towels, etc. can result in nasty smells that can be detected around bins and toilets; make sure to use toilet paper to flush down toilet.
+- Disposing of non-biodegradable materials like wet toiletries, wipes, etc. can cause unpleasant smells emanating around toilets/bin areas; be sure to wash toilet papers down toilet.

 - Hair

-Fat, grease and oil may appear like harmless materials to flush down the drain, but as time passes, they build up in the pipes’ walls the pipes, which causes obstruction.
-In this case the water can’t move freely through the drainpipes.
-It is best to avoid the practice of pouring grease down the drain or make use of hot water and soap when cleaning dishes, as this helps break down greasy substances.
+Fat, grease, and oil might appear to be harmless substances to dump down the drain but over time they accumulate on the walls of the pipes, causing the pipes to become blocked.
+If this happens, water is unable to move freely through the drainpipes.
+The solution is to avoid throwing grease down the drain.
+Or use hot water and soap during cleaning dishes, as this helps break down greasy substances.

 Cause 2: Tree Roots

-Over time tree roots naturally extend into the ground in search of nutrients, which results in them growing toward underground pipes.
-Once inside these pipes trees roots can cause a lot of damage and can completely stop them from flowing, causing flooding.
-Therefore, it is essential that if are near trees that you regularly maintain their growth around drainage systems by trimming them in a regular manner.
+As time passes, tree roots naturally extend their roots into the earth seeking nutrients.
+This leads to them expanding toward underground pipes.
+Once inside the pipes, tree roots could cause significant damage and may completely block them leading to flooding.
+It is therefore essential if you have trees around to regularly monitor their growth around drainage systems by pruning them regularly.

 Cause 3: Items that are soiled